lsst-sqre/sqr-000/index.rst

 DM team members can create a new technote today by following the instructions at https://github.com/lsst-sqre/lsst-technote-bootstrap

+We currently use two technote series.
+The 'DMTN' is for general use within Data Management.
+The 'SQR' technote series is used for SQuaRE science quality verification and infrastructure work.

 .. _Zenodo: https://zenodo.org

 .. _niche: